Grate-Oracle-Lewot/GrateCrystal/README.md

 - New held items that each completely prevent a specific status condition
 - "Catch Charm," named after Gen VIII's Catching Charm, here a Pokémon held item that increases catching chance
 - Type boost held items now boost their type's power by 19% instead of 10%
+- Everstone now also has the effect of Eviolite, boosting defenses of unevolved holders in addition to preventing them from evolving
 - Most Berries renamed for flavor
 - X Sp.
-Defend, Dusk Ball, Timer Ball, and Eviolite
+Defend, Dusk Ball, and Timer Ball
 - 60 TMs and 8 HMs
 - Itemfinder replaced with consumable versions called Swag Beacons
 - Berserk Gene removed (had to for space)